Jean-Philippe Rameau: Early years, 1683–1732

 Rameau's early years are particularly obscure.
 He was born on 25 September 1683 in Dijon, and baptised the same day.
 His father, Jean, worked as an organist in several churches around Dijon, and his mother, Claudine Demartinécourt, was the daughter of a notary.
-The couple had eleven children (five girls and six boys), of whom Jean-Philippe was the seventh.
+The couple had eleven children, five girls and six boys, of whom Jean-Philippe was the seventh.

 Rameau was taught music before he could read or write.
 He was educated at the Jesuit college at Godrans in Dijon, but he was not a good pupil and disrupted classes with his singing, later claiming that his passion for opera had begun at the age of twelve.
 Initially intended for the law, Rameau decided he wanted to be a musician, and his father sent him to Italy, where he stayed for a short while in Milan.
-On his return, he worked as a violinist in travelling companies and then as an organist in provincial cathedrals before moving to Paris for the first time.
-Here, in 1706, he published his earliest known compositions: the harpsichord works that make up his first book of Pièces de Clavecin, which show the influence of his friend Louis Marchand.
+On his return, he worked as a violinist in travelling companies, and then as an organist in provincial cathedrals, before moving to Paris for the first time.
+There, in 1706, he published his earliest-known compositions: the harpsichord works that make up his first book of Pièces de Clavecin, which show the influence of his friend Louis Marchand.

 In 1709, he moved back to Dijon to take over his father's job as organist in the main church.
 The contract was for six years, but Rameau left before then and took up similar posts in Lyon and Clermont-Ferrand.
-During this period, he composed motets for church performance as well as secular cantatas.
+During that period, he composed motets for church performance as well as secular cantatas.

-In 1722, he returned to Paris for good, and here he published his most important work of music theory, Traité de l'harmonie (Treatise on Harmony).
-This soon won him a great reputation, and it was followed in 1726 by his Nouveau système de musique théorique.
+In 1722, he returned to Paris for good, and there he published his most important work of music theory, Traité de l'harmonie (Treatise on Harmony).
+That soon won him a great reputation, and it was followed in 1726 by his Nouveau système de musique théorique.
 In 1724 and 1729 (or 1730), he also published two more collections of harpsichord pieces.

 Rameau took his first tentative steps into composing stage music when the writer Alexis Piron asked him to provide songs for his popular comic plays written for the Paris Fairs.
-Four collaborations followed, beginning with L'endriague in 1723; none of the music has survived.
+Four collaborations followed, beginning with L'endriague in 1723, but none of the music has survived.

-On 25 February 1726 Rameau married the 19-year-old Marie-Louise Mangot, who came from a musical family from Lyon and was a good singer and instrumentalist.
-The couple would have four children, two boys and two girls, and the marriage is said to have been a happy one.
+On 25 February 1726, Rameau married the 19-year-old Marie-Louise Mangot, who came from a musical family from Lyon, and was a good singer and instrumentalist.
+The couple had four children, two boys and two girls, and the marriage is said to have been a happy one.

 In spite of his fame as a music theorist, Rameau had trouble finding a post as an organist in Paris.